 First, we would like to introduce you to one of our partner-communities where we currently work.
 Indeed, our partners substantially determine what we do, the approach we take, and what are the goals toward which we diligently work together.
 Although each community is distinct, the overall conditions are similar.

-Our current partner-community is the isolated village of Marre-Roseau, located at about 6,000 feet in the mountain range of La Selle, Commune of Ganthier.
+Our current partner-community is the isolated administrative section of Marre-Roseau, located at about 6,000 feet in the mountain range of La Selle, Commune of Ganthier, West Department.
+The population of 12,000, resides in more than thirty villages and localities, dispersed over a broad swath of land, up and down the mountain.

 Soon, however, you also notice the dry riverbed at the foot of the mountain, the all-around deforestation, and the houses that reflect the pervasive harsh poverty.